Essential Mobile App Metrics for Engagement, Retention & Revenue

 Adjust specializes in mobile measurement and attribution, strong for understanding acquisition channel quality.

-Choose tools that close the gap between insight and execution.
-When analytics live separately from engagement capabilities, every action requires coordination and delays.
-Unified platforms let you respond to user behavior immediately: spot a pattern, build a segment, launch a campaign while your users are still active.
+Choose platforms that close the gap between insight and execution to increase app engagement and conversions.
+Scalable engagement tools for lean marketing teams let you respond to user behavior immediately: spot a pattern, build a segment, launch a campaign while your users are still active.

 FAQs